Are PWD Hypoallegenic?

 Breeds of dogs, including PWD, who do not shed hair excessively are the most likely to be considered to be hypoallergenic.
 This is because the shed skin cells (which can trigger allergies) remain stuck to the hair, and as the hair sheds less they don’t spread around the home as much as shedding breeds.
 But - be under no illusions, PWD do shed hair but at a far reduced rate when compared to say a labrador.

-PWD have a single layer of hair, just like a human, rather than fur which has a second or lower layer of hair, closer to the body.
-This second layer constantly sheds along with the dander & skin protein.
-This probably caused the belief that some dogs are hypoallergenic, and why PWD may make more suitable pets for allergy sufferers than others.
+PWD have a single layer of hair, just like a human, rather than fur or dogs which have a second or lower layer of hair, closer to the body.
+In such breeds, this second layer constantly sheds along with the dander & skin protein.
+Some breeds shed less and this probably caused the belief that some dogs are hypoallergenic, and why PWD may make more suitable pets for allergy sufferers than others.

-But it must also be noted that different breeds of dog and even variations from dog to dog within the same breed will produce less or different proteins that trigger allergies.
-This means that you can react to one dog and not react to another dog of the same breed.
+But it must also be noted that different breeds of dog and even variations from dog to dog within the same breed will still produce various quantities of the different proteins that trigger allergies.
+This means that you can react to one dog and not react to another dog, even of the same breed.

-If the proteins in a dog's skin, saliva and urine are the same and you react to the dog then you may find that having a dog is not for you.
+If the proteins in a dog's skin, saliva and urine cause you to react then you may find that having a dog is not for you.
 If your reaction is limited we tend to find that it may be easier to live with and overcome the protein in dander rather than the protein in the saliva and urine.
 If you are allergic to the protein in saliva it must be remembered that it will be constantly present on the dog’s hair where they have licked/groomed themselves and on all surfaces, door handles, objects around the home.
 The protein in urine will also be constantly on the dog's feet and coat.
 There may be more ways to reduce the allergy to dander but fewer ways to minimise the allergy to saliva and urine.

 There are ways of Minimising Allergens